AviatrixSystems/Docs/HowTos/aviatrix_china_overview.rst

 You must overcome performance limitations and satisfy government requirements to create a global multi-cloud network that includes the China region.
 Slow connection speeds and high-latency associated with the China region can be overcome by using a dedicated line to create an Aviatrix transit connection and deploying services close to the China region.
-To satisfy legal regulations is China you must have an Internet Content Provider (ICP) license.
+To satisfy legal regulations in China you must have an Internet Content Provider (ICP) license.

 For more information, see What is a China ICP License.